 The court held that the plaintiff had not proven, on the balance of probabilities, that there was such an agreement between herself and the deceased not to sever the joint tenancy.

 In fact, the court stated that as an owner of one half interest in the property, the defendant had a prima facie right to partition the property and have it sold.
-The court in fact did order that the property be partitioned and the net proceeds divided equally.
+The court in fact did order that the estate be partitioned and the net proceeds divided equally.

 In finding that claims against deceased persons must be approached with the most careful scrutiny and indeed at the outset with some suspicion, the court followed two decisions by previous BC Supreme Court judges, namely: